top of page

 By Nancy Duck

+The forum focused on what is available for young children and their parents in Leelanau County, as well as what is envisioned.
 The meeting facilitator and one of the presenters are both members of the League of Women Voters of Leelanau County.

-age 6 with supportive countywide services, such as developmental screenings, play groups, and home visits, designed to promote nurturing, stable, and healthy families in the Leelanau
+Hannah Grinage, Parenting Communities Supervisor, gave a presentation on Parenting Communities, a program funded by Leelanau’s Early Childhood millage and operated by the Benzie-Leelanau District Health Department.
+Parenting Communities provides families of children from birth through age 6 with supportive countywide services, such as developmental screenings, play groups, and home visits, designed to promote nurturing, stable, and healthy families in the Leelanau community.

 program launching in late Spring, to help financially eligible Leelanau families cover the costs of licensed childcare in the county.